Arnold Bliss: Career

-Bliss played for Dartford before joining Second Division side Port Vale in October 1929.
+Bliss played amateur football for Dartford in the Kent League before joining Second Division side Port Vale in October 1929.
 He made his debut in a 2–1 defeat to Charlton Athletic at The Valley on 7 November 1931 and jockeyed with Jack Round for the number 5 jersey throughout the season; Round won this battle and kept Bliss to just six appearances.
-In the next season Bliss filled in for George Shenton on three occasions before being released from The Old Recreation Ground in April 1933.
+In the next season Bliss filled in for George Shenton on three occasions before being released from the Old Recreation Ground in April 1933.
 After a trial with West Ham United, he moved on to Stalybridge Celtic, Rochdale and Stafford Rangers.